"The U.S. Food and Drug Administration today approved Brintellix (vortioxetine) to treat adults with major depressive disorder.

 Instruct patients to swallow WELLBUTRIN XL Tablets whole so that the release rate is not altered.
 Instruct patients if they miss a dose, not to take an extra tablet to make up for the missed dose and to take the next tablet at the regular time because of the dose-related risk of seizure.
 Instruct patients that WELLBUTRIN XL tablets should be swallowed whole and not crushed, divided, or chewed.
 WELLBUTRIN XL should be administered in the morning and may be taken with or without food.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Bupropion produced a positive response (2 to 3 times control mutation rate) in 2 of 5 strains in the Ames bacterial mutagenicity test and an increase in chromosomal aberrations in 1 of 3 in vivo rat bone marrow cytogenetic studies.
+Bupropion produced a positive response (2 to 3 times control mutation rate) in 2 of 5 strains in one Ames bacterial mutagenicity assay, but was negative in another.
+Bupropion produced an increase in chromosomal aberrations in 1 of 3 in vivo rat bone marrow cytogenetic studies.

 A fertility study in rats at doses up to 300 mg/kg/day revealed no evidence of impaired fertility.